How To Cope With Google Smart Shopping Campaign And Take It To Stable Results

 - Include important characteristics in the heading, in our case, these are dimensions, important qualities of the product;

-We constantly monitor the products status and errors in the Merchant Center:
+We constantly monitor the status and errors of the products in the Merchant Center:

 - Images with overlays (captions) that are automatically pulled from the Shopify store.
-We turned on auto image change in the Merchant Center.
-But it needs to be controlled periodically to check what Google included in the ad;
+We turned on the auto image change in the Merchant Center, but it needs to be checked on from time to time;

 - Products for dynamic remarketing.
-Sometimes products are mistakenly banned, for example, wrongly assigned with ‘only for adults’ mark.
-And 18+ products cannot be advertised in remarketing for ethical reasons.
-It is getting fixed by sending rejected goods for re-moderation.
+Sometimes the products are mistakenly banned, for example, assigned 18+, they cannot be advertised in remarketing for ethical reasons.
+We fix this by sending the rejected products for re-moderation.

-During our work with the Smart Shopping Campaign, we went from one unified campaign and back to it, by segmenting products by category and performance.
-The key decision was to give the Smart campaign time and the ability to accumulate data on a large budget.
-Before the test, campaigns did not spend even small limits, so it seemed that the increased budget would not help.
-We also had concerns that a large budget means a big risk.
+Working with the Smart Shopping Campaign, we went from one unified campaign and back to it, by segmenting products by category and performance.
+The key decision was to give the Smart campaign time to accumulate data on a larger budget.
+Before the test, the campaigns did not spend even small limits, so it seemed that the increased budget would not help.
+We also had concerns that a large budget means high risk.
 It was also mentally difficult to keep the campaign working for 2 weeks without any changes.
 Silently monitoring the campaign with a large budget feels too luxurious when the time is limited.

-Now we know that a Smart Shopping campaign powered by machine learning can successfully learn and start performing well on a large budget when it has the ability to get at least 10 conversions per day (budget = CPOx10).
+Now we know that a Smart Shopping campaign powered by machine learning can successfully learn and start performing well on a large budget when it can get at least 10 conversions per day (budget = CPOx10).
 It is important to specify the target ROAS in the auto strategy settings.
 Don’t overestimate it: do not highlight something that is very different from your actual ROAS, especially at the initial stages of work.

 We hope this article helps you get the results you want with Smart Shopping campaigns.
-You can do it yourself or order E-commerce PPC management from our experts.
+You can do it yourself or order E-commerce PPC management services from our team.

-If you have any questions, email us or use the special form to send a question to protect your confidential information.
+If you have any questions, email us or use the special form to send a question securely and confidentially.